varsha1n/carbon-footprint-calculator/README.md

-This is a carbon footprint calculator.This application is used to know your carbon emmisions.
+This is a carbon footprint calculator.
+This application is used to know your carbon emmisions.